nihardwivedi/WorkingTitle/README.md

 <br/>
 ### Personal Outcomes - <br/>
 #### 1. What I liked doing?<br/>
-#### I liked the team aspect of the project.
-Working alone might not have given me that insight into a
+#### Nihar: I liked the team aspect of the project.
+Working alone might not have given me a new insight into the problems that arose.
+A new perspective helped me attack the problem from another angle, and ultimately helped me solve the problem.<br/>
+#### Wei:

+#### 2. What you could have done better?
+#### Nihar: I should have held more meetings, which could have led to greater product polish.
+We finished the project, after all in 3 meetings, and mainly worked alone on our own parts of the project.
+#### Wei:

+#### 3. What you will avoid in the future?
+#### Nihar: I will avoid jumping straight into coding without first having a plan, and without finalizing any architecture in place.<br/>
+#### Wei: